 Next, think of individual needs.
-Dad needs an office, Mom needs a craft room, Jimmy needs a place to play, and Susie needs her own bathroom, etc.
+Dad needs an office, Mom needs a craft room, Jimmy needs a place to play, and Susie needs her own bathroom.

 Write all of these required aspects of the home down in an organized list and keep it handy.
 When you finally decide on the configuration of your dream home, this list will help you determine what is an absolute necessity when finding a floor plan.
-Keep in mind, it’s important to make sure the house will remain marketable to future buyers in the event that you decide to sell.
+Keep in mind that it’s important to make sure the house will remain marketable to future buyers if you decide to sell.

-This charming 1.5-story European style home with a courtyard and covered front porch includes 4 bedrooms, 3.5 baths, 3 garage bays, an outdoor grilling porch, and a Great Room that flows into the kitchen, dining area, and living space.
-Imagine the family relaxing and spending time together in the comfortable living room shown here (Plan #153-1987).
+This charming 1.5-story European-style home with a courtyard and covered front porch include four bedrooms, 3.5 baths, three garage bays, an outdoor grilling porch, and a Great Room that flows into the kitchen, dining area, and living space.
+Imagine the family relaxing and spending time together in the comfortable living room (Plan #153-1987).

 What Are My Wants?

-You have liberty to dream here – yeah! – but keep your budget in mind – ugh.
+You have the liberty to dream here – yeah! – but keep your budget in mind – ugh.
 Again, remember to gauge your wants, like granite countertops and crown molding, with the size of your home.
-You don’t often see 5,000 + square foot homes with Formica countertops and vinyl flooring, for example.
+For example, you don’t often see 5,000 + square foot homes with Formica countertops and vinyl flooring.

 Let’s talk about Size.

 Look for a house plan that gives you the flexibility to expand.
-These days, even “starter” homes include bonus rooms that can serve multiple functions – such as home offices, hobby/guest/family/play rooms.
-An open floor style makes the most sense because it allows the family to mix and mingle freely; and parents to keep an eye on little children.
+These days, even “starter” homes include bonus rooms that can serve multiple functions – such as home offices, hobby/guest/family/playrooms.
+An open floor style makes the most sense because it allows the family to mix and mingle freely; parents watch little children.

 Size is an extremely important piece of the puzzle because you don’t want to look back with regrets after building and wish you had space for more.
 On the other hand, you don’t want a home with an abundance of unneeded space that you aren’t sure how to fill.
-Spend time on the size question to ensure you have a firm understanding of how big or small you want to go.
+Spend time on the size question to ensure you understand how big or small you want to go.